 The answer to this question depends on the nature of your divorce and the maturity of your child.
 "Keep your answers basic and to the point," says Dr. Mikki Meyer, a family therapist in New York City.
 It is important to avoid painting the other parent in a bad light or giving graphic details of your complaints about the marriage.

 What is going to happen next?

 This is another question where you should tailor the response to the maturity of your child.
 You also may not have a clear answer to this question, and that is okay.
-If you do not have a definitive answer, reassure your child that no matter what happens, you and the other parent love her very much and will always be there to care for her.
+If you do not have a definitive answer, reassure your child that no matter what happens, you and the other parent love them very much and will always be there to care for them.

 Where am I going to live?
 Where is Mom or Dad going to live?

 You may not even know the answer to this question at the moment your child asks.
-But it is important to emphasize that your child will always have a home and you will always take care of her needs.
-Do not use this question as an invitation to ask your child about which parent she prefers to live with or to coerce her into wanting to live with you over the other parent.
+But it is important to emphasize that your child will always have a home and you will always take care of their needs.
+Do not use this question as an invitation to ask your child about which parent they prefer to live with or to coerce them into wanting to live with you over the other parent.

 How often will I see Mom or Dad?

 Be as direct as you can to remove some of the unknown that might be troubling your child.
 For older children, you might even invite their input to help you and your ex create a custody schedule, if one is appropriate in your custody situation.